 The City applies its land use regulations using maps and computer software to assist in the planning process.
 The City has already created a special mapping tool for the new ALUCP noise and safety zones identified for its three airports.
 This tool is used early in the planning process to alert planners and applicants to any airport-related requirements.
 The planning process also includes early analysis of land use requirements through its pre-application process.
 Prior to formal submittal, all proposed projects must be reviewed by the Development Review Committee, where they are analyzed by planners and engineers.
-If a project lies within an Airport Influence Area, the project is routed to City of Fresno Airports staff, who then works with the planner to apply the appropriate regulations from the ALUCP and inform the applicant.
-Furthermore, when a project is formally submitted, it gets routed to Airports staff for final review and comment.
-If the project is approved, the ALUCP requirements become conditions of approval.
+If a project lies within an Airport Influence Area, the planner applies the appropriate regulations from the ALUCP and provides those to the applicant.
+If the project is formally submitted and approved, the ALUCP requirements become conditions of approval.